titarenko/sqlcut/README.md

 Builds `create(row)` function which promises id of record which will be created. `Columns` argument defines list of allowed column names, can be omitted to skip such filtering.

-## tools.findOrCreate.build(tableName, discriminantName)
+## tools.findOrCreate.build(tableName, discriminantName1, discriminantName2, ...)

-Builds function `findOrCreate(discriminantValue, newObject)` which promises extraction or creation of record which match discrimination condition.
+Builds function `findOrCreate(discriminantValue1, discriminantValue2, ..., newObject)` which promises extraction or creation of record which match discrimination condition.
 Note that `newObject` optional parameter is used for providing more properties for "create" part of function.

 ```js
 var findOrCreate = tools.findOrCreate.build('products', 'name');